Many of the concepts defined in this section are derived from the specifications discussed in Liberty Alliance Project Specifications.

 A single logout occurs when a user logs out of an identity provider or a service provider.
 By logging out of one provider, the user is logged out of all service providers or identity providers in that authentication domain.

 Single sign-on is established when a user with a federated identity authenticates to an identity provider.
-If the user has previously opted-in for federation, access to affiliated service providers without having to re-authenticate is available.
+If the user has previously opted-in for federation, access to affiliated service providers is available without having to reestablish identity.